38 Positive for Coronavirus in NYC Jails, Including Rikers

 New York officials have consistently downplayed the number of infections in its prisons and jails, The Associated Press has found in conversations with current and former inmates.

-The city’s jail agency and its city-run healthcare provider did not respond to messages seeking comment on the letter.
-On Friday, the city's Department of Corrections said just one inmate had been diagnosed with coronavirus, along with seven jail staff members.
-Late Saturday, the department acknowledged 19 inmates had tested positive — two fewer than in the board’s letter — and 12 staff members.
+Late Saturday, the city’s Department of Corrections acknowledged 19 inmates had tested positive — two fewer than in the board’s letter — and 12 staff members.
+On Friday, department said just one inmate had been diagnosed with coronavirus, along with seven jail staff members.

 Earlier this week, Juan Giron was transferred to Rikers Island from an upstate facility after his sentence was vacated because the judge had failed to consider him for youthful offender treatment.
 After going through intake, where he underwent health screening, he was taken to a dormitory that housed more than two dozen men, their beds lined up next to one another, spaced a few feet apart.